 Amongst Professor Kings notable projects include the use of DNA analysis to trace the origins of British surnames; the exploration of genetic legacy of the Vikings in the British Isles through a combination of genetic surveys of modern populations and historical records, such Henry VIII’s tax rolls, and the exhumation and identification of King Richard III of England, an achievement cited as one the biggest forensic DNA cases in history.

 Starting in March 2021, Professor King co-presented BBC Two show DNA Family Secrets alongside Stacey Dooley.
 Each episode follows three people – two of these trying to find out about their family history or ancestry, and another who is seeking to find answers about a genetic disease in the family.
 Dooley and Professor King work with a large team of genealogists, social workers, and doctors to reveal unknown ancestry, find missing relatives and detect genetic disease before it's too late.
 They are currently in production of the third series.

 In this discourse, Professor King will chart the rise in the use of DNA in genealogy and forensics for everything from tracing long lost family members to catching criminals.
 Her examples will include the first immigration case through to - of course - identifying the bones of King Richard III.

-This is a Theatre event, where the speaker and audience in our Theatre are joined by an online audience.
-You will have priority access to the recorded video for a week after the event has taken place
+This is a Theatre and livestreamed event, where the speaker and audience in our Theatre are joined by an online audience.
+You will have priority access to the recorded video for two weeks after the event has taken place.

 Tickets to attend in person or to watch the livestream are both available from this page.